Psittacus: Illness and disease

 The grey parrot (Psittacus erithacus) has been known at times to contract a non-infectious inflammatory lung disease called lipid pneumonia.
 Lipid pneumonia can be classified as exogenous or endogenous depending on whether or not the animal inhaled outside material.
 A necropsy shows that the lungs of a grey parrot with endogenous lipid pneumonia (EnLP) are firm with a diffuse grey discoloration.
 EnLP is a common illness in other animals as well.
 The grey parrot is also one of the three parrots that scientists found to commonly suffer from dehydration.
-The scientists have used plasma osmolality to find more information about the form of dehydration grey parrots have.
-Another disease that the grey parrots get is cardiomyopathy which is a heart disease usually presented at a young age.
-The reason for this from having parents of the same breed.
+Scientists have used plasma osmolality to find more information about the form of dehydration grey parrots have.
+Another disease that the grey parrots get is cardiomyopathy, which is a heart disease usually presented at a young age.
+The cause is having parents of the same breed.
 Some other common symptoms in these birds are weakness, coelomic cavity, and retardation.
-The grey parrot has been known to contract beak and feather disease virus (BFDV) which causes a highly contagious and sometimes fatal, psittacine beak and feather disease in parrots.
-In a PCR-based study, Chlamydiosis an infectious disease of avians was found to infect the grey parrot.
+The grey parrot has been known to contract beak and feather disease virus (BFDV) which causes a highly contagious, and sometimes fatal, psittacine beak and feather disease in parrots.
+In a PCR-based study, Chlamydiosis, an infectious disease of avians, was found to infect the grey parrot.
 In the study 253 clinical samples were taken from 27 bird species belonging to seven orders.
 Thirty-two (12.6%) samples were positive for Chlamydi and two new genotypes were discovered: Chlamydophila psittaci and Chlamydophila abortus.

 Another ailment that grey parrots commonly suffer from is hypocalcemic-induced seizure activity.
-Birds between 2–15 years of age contract it centers around a lack of calcium.
+Birds between 2–15 years of age contract it, due to a lack of calcium.
 A symptom of the syndrome can be unsteadiness while standing or falling off a perch along with neurological anomalies or problems.